irwanafandi24/Machine-Learning-and-Deep-Learning-Playground/NLP Assesment Analytic Vidya/README.md

 <p align="justify"> After we get the documents vector value, now we can <b><i>Start to Build The Text Model</i></b>.
 In this step, I used several types of machine learning model with hyperparameter tuning to obtain higher accuracy.
 This is the accuracy result as well as the type of feature extraction used.</p>
 <p align="center"><img src="asset/model.PNG" width=80%></p>
-<p align="justify">Besides the accuracy of the model, we can also visualize the data like: the user who is most mentioned, most frequently hashtags and cloudword.
+<p align="justify">Besides the accuracy of the model, we can also <b><i>Visualize The Data</i></b> like: the user who is most mentioned, most frequently hashtags and cloudword.
 You can see the results below.
 <p align="center"><img src="asset/hastag.PNG" width=80%></p>
 <p align="center"><img src="asset/cloudword.png" width=80%></p>

 🎉 Congrats...
 Now, you can start to build your own text classification.
-Maybe you can try to use word2vect or doct2vect for feature extraction:)
+Maybe you can try to use word2vect or doct2vect for feature extraction. <b><i>Happy coding guys :)</i></b>